Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

 An example of these \verb+GALFIT+ fits and automatic masking is shown in Figure \ref{fig:UDGfirstfit}.
-Here, we show from left to right the original cutout image, the masked cutout image, the model, and the residuum for an UDG in Abell 262.
+Here, we show from left to right the original cutout image, the masked cutout image, the model, and the residuum for a UDG in A262.